 - Feelings of ‘otherness’ in a new environment or even a new country

 - Post Traumatic Stress Disorder after returning home

 Make the Process Easier On Yourself

 Be strategic with your search for military marriage counseling by thinking ahead.
-Seek out a therapy office that will take your insurance.
-This may require you to call and inquire, but it is well worth it to find a place that takes military insurance, as out-of-pocket therapy can be as much as $200 a session.
-Additional things to consider are:
+First, seek out a therapy office that will take your insurance.
+You may need to call and inquire, but it is well worth finding a place that takes military insurance, as out-of-pocket therapy can be as much as $200 a session.
+Other things to consider are:

 - Choose an office that has the option for video therapy.

-- Consider if your children need therapy to have a safe place to express their concerns and frustrations.
+- Consider if your children need treatment to have a safe place to express their concerns and frustrations.

-- Talk to other military families about their experiences with therapy.
+- Talk to other military families about their experiences with treatment.
 You might be surprised how many people have gone through the same process as you.

 Military families struggle in ways that others may not easily understand.
-You might be dealing with the stress of periods of separation where you are unable to see or speak to your spouse.
+For example, you might be dealing with the stress of separation periods where you cannot see or speak to your spouse.
 Seeking help does not have to be impossible.
-Determine what kind of help you need and any other underlying issues to address, such as depression or anxiety.
-Make the process easier on yourself by choosing an office that takes military insurance and offers video therapy.
-Reach out to others that have gone through the same struggle you have.
+First, determine what kind of help you need and any other underlying issues to address, such as depression or anxiety.
+Next, make the process easier on yourself by choosing an office that takes military insurance and offers video therapy.
+Finally, reach out to others that have gone through the same struggle you have.
 Getting help is not a sign of weakness but a sign of strength.